 Generally, how would you describe your GSB experience?

-I deferred admission for five years, and the question was to go to business school or not.
+I deferred admission, and the question was to go to business school or not.
 The reason I came was that I wanted to surround myself with people who thought differently than me.
 I got that in spades.
 The GSB embodies international perspectives in a way that’s far more than I expected, and it embodies a commitment to servant leadership in a way I didn’t expect.

 Photos by Elena Zhukova